Residents in group quarters and average household size across the New Orleans metro

 Household sizes have been falling across the metro area and nationally for many decades as birth rates have declined and multigenerational families less often live together.
-From 1790 to 2000 the average household size across the nation fell from 5.79 to 2.48.
+The average household size in the United States has declined over the last two centuries, from 5.79 in 1790 to 2.48 in 2000.
 By 2010, average household size in the U.S. roughly stabilized at 2.47.
 And since 2010, average household size nationally has been inching upward as more adult children live at home and with growing Asian, Black and Hispanic populations where multigenerational households are more common.

 However, average household size in metro New Orleans has continued a downward trend.
 From 2010 to 2020, metro New Orleans average household size fell from 2.53 to 2.44.
 New Orleans has the lowest average household size in the metro at 2.23 and Plaquemines has the highest average household size at 2.78.